DABlD/solpia/readme.md

 * #f76c6b - Color used in swal cancel button

 # NOTE
-* Add default user role in migration
+* Add roles in seeder